For all the Cuban food lovers, here is a very simple and delicious, yet very iconic Cuban dish, Mojo Pork!!

 The meat is cooked slow and low, resulting it fork tender meat.
 It’s often shredded and served along with the juices it creates during cooking.
 Some recipes are cooked in a crockpot, and some are roasted in the oven.

-We personally love to cook it in a crockpot, as it gets juicy and tender, and then crisp it just a little by either broiling or baking it for a few minutes.
+I personally love to cook it in a crockpot, as it gets juicy and tender, and then crisp it just a little by either broiling or baking it for a few minutes.
 The end result is extremely delicious.

 What is Cuban Mojo

-What Cut of Pork to use for Mojo Pork
+What Cut of Pork to Use

-- For Mojo Marinade – Olive oil, orange juice, lime juice, lemon juice, garlic, dried oregano, salt, pepper, chopped onion, chopped cilantro.
+• For Mojo Marinade – Olive oil, orange juice, lime juice, lemon juice, garlic, dried oregano, salt, pepper, chopped onion, chopped cilantro.

 Mojo Pork Recipe: